ethereum-optimism/.github/.github/ISSUE_TEMPLATE/project_template.md

 # Project Overivew

-A breif description of what the project.
+A brief description of what the project.
 Why do we have this project, what are its goals.
 Remember to add the "Project" label to this issue.

 ## Timeline